Ixcatl/fables_novasophonia/docs/core/backstories.rst

 Scholar (WIP)
 ====

     *Sample quote.
-Lets you get even more mileage out of your book choices.*
+Applies book smarts to the street.
+They're great sources of exposition.*

 ----